Timothy Olyphant as Raylan Givens, old-fashioned and stoic Deputy U.S. Marshal

 Although Raylan’s particular jacket is no longer available from Levi’s, their popular Trucker Jacket has been “leading the pack” since 1962 – according to the Levi’s site.
 Denim Hunters has a helpful guide if you’re curious when your vintage Levi’s denim jacket was made.

 Raylan wisely contrasts his medium blue denim jacket with his darker blue wash denim jeans.
-Raylan typically wears Levi’s jeans as well with a straight bootcut leg, belt loops, a zipper fly, and the standard five-pocket layout: two front pockets, right coin pocket, and two rear patch pockets.
+Raylan typically wears Levi’s jeans as well with a straight leg fit, belt loops, a button-fly, and the standard five-pocket layout: two front pockets, right coin pocket, and two rear patch pockets.

 The denim sandwich is Raylan’s favorite off-duty look, and he twice sports it with two different red, white, and blue plaid shirts.
 The first instance is during the final scenes of “Fixer” (Episode 1.03) when he pays Ava a late night visit.
 The second instance is for most of “Full Commitment” (Episode 2.11) when Tim is assigned to guard him all day.

 In both instances, he wears the Baron Hats cattleman’s hat in sahara tan 200XXX beaver with a 3.25″ brim, 4.25″ crown, and thin tooled leather band with a ranger-style side buckle.
 Baron Hats currently offers “The RG” on its site, starting at $700.